 ‘Our relationship is struggling,’ read the letter, ‘because of my husband’s Sleep.
 Sometimes his expression when I wake in the night scares me.
 He says some nights he leans over me and tries to will my Sleep out of me so that we can both be awake together.
 I sometimes feel I must be the only person in the city left asleep, though I still feel tired all the time, which in itself he considers a kind of betrayal.’

+My mother called to check I was eating properly and to say she’d warned me something like this would happen.
+She didn’t have a Sleep, of course.
+Very few people outside the city limits did.
+My mother’s voice on the phone was well-rested, excessively virtuous.
+She told me she knew a man who lived not a stone’s throw away from her who had gone into the city one day on business and returned with a Sleep which didn’t belong to him.
 I asked her what had happened to the person whose Sleep had been stolen and my Mother told me not to ask stupid questions.
 ‘What do I know about the horrible things?
 I should imagine they’re glad to be shot of it.’
 She asked after my brother, complaining that he never answered her calls.
 She asked me what I was doing with myself, whether I was seeing anyone, and I thought of telling her about Leonie, but my Sleep chose that moment to take the receiver away from me and hang up, apparently irritated by all the noise.

 ‘Wishful thinking,’ she replied, as my Sleep entered the room from the kitchen, rattling its fingertips across the top of the radiator.